-Off the Grid When JoAnn Hill and her husband moved to DC When JoAnn Hill and her husband moved to DL mineteen years ago, her interest was initially cap-tured by the "majestic monuments [and] world-renowned museums."
+Off the Grid

+When IoAnn Hill and her husband moved to DC when JoAnn Fill and her husband moved to DC nineteen years ago, her interest was initially cap-tured by the "majestic monuments [and] world-renowned museums."
 Then she went off the grid.
-She soon realized that the "fabric of the city isn't solely embedded" in politics and tourism, but in its "eccentric individuals and hidden histories."
-Le "Segret Le Absington D. C. A Guide sole his
+She soon realized that the "fabric of the city solely embedded" in politics and tourism, but in centric individuals and hidden his

-In "Secret Washington, D.C.: A Guide to the Weird, Wonderful, and Obscure," Hill takes read-Weird, Wonderful, and Obscure, "Hill takes read-ers on a lively romp through some of the lesser-known delights of our capital city.
-For each of her more than 80 entries-from a miniature Washington Monument buried under a manhole to a for marble bathtubs in the US Capitol-she presents a brief explanatory essay, photos, factoids and, for those who wish to see things for themselves, a use ful sidebar that details "What, Where, Cost, and Pro Tip."
+In "Secret Washington, D.C.: A Guide to the Weird, Wonderful, and Obscure," Hill takes read-ers on a lively romp through some of the lesser-known delights of our capital city.
+For each of her more than 80 entries-from a miniature Washing-ton Monument buried under a manhole to a set of marble bathtubs in the US Capitol-she presents a brief explanatory essay, photos, factoids and, for those who wish to see things for themselves, a use-ful sidebar that details "What, Where, Cost, and field Park?

-Did you know, for example, that DC has a me-

-morial park dedicated to Sonny Bono?
-That there was once a thriving bordello on the site of the current National Museum of the American Indian?
-Or that a sign denoting Capitalsaurus Court commem-orates the discovery of a dinosaur bone near Gartique, peculiarities, and hidden history just waiting to be explored."
+Did you know, for example, that DC has a me Did you know, for example, that I/C has a me-morial park decitated to Sonny Bono?
+That there was once a thriving bordello on the site of the cur-rent National Museum of the American Indian?
+Or that a sign denoting Capitalsaurus Court commen-orates the discovery of a dinosaur bone near Garfield Park?

+As Hill notes, there's a "treasure trove of mystique, peculiarities, and hidden history just waiting to be explored."
 And you couldn't ask for a more enthusiastic and knowledgeable guide than JoAnn Hill.
 A former DC public school teacher, she writes about DC living and dining as well as global travel on her blog deglobejotters.org.
-Find her on Insta-gram @joann_hill_de
+Find her on Insta-gram @joann_hill_dc